Gerrit Graham: Television

-Graham was the voice of Franklin Sherman in the animated series The Critic as well as a recurring role as Dr. Norman Pankow on the sitcom Parker Lewis Can't Lose.
+Graham was in the television special Super Vision (1976).
+He was in Just Friends as Leonard Scribner.
+Graham in was in six episodes of the twelfth season of the prime time soap opera Dallas as Fred Hughes.
+He was the voice of Franklin Sherman in the animated series The Critic as well as a recurring role as Dr. Norman Pankow on the sitcom Parker Lewis Can't Lose.

-He has appeared in two different roles on the Star Trek television series: as the alien hunter of Tosk on Star Trek: Deep Space Nine and as a member of the Q Continuum (adopting the name Quinn) in the Star Trek: Voyager episode "Death Wish".
-He had been short listed to play the character of Odo, which went to René Auberjonois.
+He portrayed two different characters within the Star Trek franchise: the alien hunter of Tosk on Star Trek: Deep Space Nine and a member of the Q Continuum who adopts the name Quinn in the Star Trek: Voyager episode "Death Wish".
+He was once considered, along with René Auberjonois and Andrew Robinson, for the role of Odo, which went to Auberjonois.
+Robinson was later cast as Elim Garak.

 Stage

-Graham is a stage performer whose performances in the 1986 improvisational show Sills & Company and the 1987 play Bouncers by John Godber were positively reviewed by the New York Times.
-Julio Martinez of Variety.com called Graham "eerily evocative" of Allard Lowenstein in Dreams Die Hard in 1995.
-Frank Rizzo of Variety.com wrote that Graham had "some of the best lines" in his performance as Father Charles Dunbar in The God Committee in 2004.
+Graham was a stage performer who was in the touring company The Second City.
+His performances in the 1986 improvisational show Sills & Company and the 1987 play Bouncers by John Godber were positively reviewed by the New York Times.
+Julio Martinez of Variety called Graham "eerily evocative" of Allard Lowenstein in Dreams Die Hard in 1995.
+Frank Rizzo of Variety wrote that Graham had "some of the best lines" in his performance as Father Charles Dunbar in The God Committee in 2004.
 He also played Julian in Communicating Doors in 1998.

 Writer

 Graham wrote the teleplays for the episodes "Still Life" and "Opening Day" of the 1980s version of The Twilight Zone.
 He did not write "Welcome to Winfield", the only episode in which he appeared as a member of the cast.
+Graham worked as a writer on The Little Mermaid.
+Along with his brother, Sam, and Chris Hubbell, he co-wrote the Disney film The Prince and the Pauper.